 After reading this document, you may wish to try the Getting Started codelab.

-Blockly is 100% client side, requiring no support from the server (unless one wants to use the cloud-storage feature).
-There are no 3rd party dependencies (unless one wants to recompile the core).
+Blockly is 100% client side, requiring no support from the server.
+There are no 3rd party dependencies.
 Everything is open source.

 Get the Code

 - It is easier to stay up to date with changes in Blockly

 - It encourages using plugins instead of monkeypatching Blockly